-No distribution by Trustee to a beneficiary, and distributions to a beneficiary pursuant to the exercise of a power of appointment granted hereunder, shall discharge any individual's legal obligation to support the beneficiary.
+No distribution by the Trustee to a beneficiary, and no distribution to a beneficiary pursuant to the exercise of a power of appointment granted hereunder, shall discharge any individual's legal obligation to support the beneficiary.

-Taxpayer has requested the following rulings:
+You have requested the following rulings:

-- 1. As long as the Committee is serving, no portion of the items of income, deductions, and credits against tax of Trust shall be included in computing the taxable income, deductions, and credits of the Grantors or any member of Committee under § 671. - 2.
+- 1. As long as the Power of Appointment Committee is serving, no portion of the items of income, deductions, and credits against tax of Trust shall be included in computing under § 671 the taxable income, deductions, and credits of Grantors or any member of the Power of Appointment Committee. - 2.
 The contribution of property to Trust by Grantors will not be a completed gift subject to federal gift tax. - 3.
-Any distribution of property by the Committee from Trust to either Grantor will not be a completed gift, subject to federal gift tax, by any member of the Committee. - 4.
-Any distribution of property by the Committee from Trust to any beneficiary of Trust, other than the Grantors, will not be a completed gift, subject to federal gift tax, by any member of the Committee. - 5.
-No member of the Committee upon his or her death will include in his or her estate any property held in Trust because such member is deemed to have a general power of appointment within the meaning of § 2041 over property held in Trust. - 6.
-The basis of all community property in Trust on the date of death of the Predeceased Grantor will receive an adjustment in basis to the fair market value of such property at the date of death of the Predeceased Grantor.
+Any distribution of property by the Power of Appointment Committee from Trust to either Grantor will not be a completed gift, subject to federal gift tax, by any member of the Power of Appointment Committee. - 4.
+Any distribution of property by the Power of Appointment Committee from Trust to any beneficiary of Trust, other than to either Grantor, will not be a completed gift subject to federal gift tax, by any member of the Power of Appointment Committee. - 5.
+No member of the Power of Appointment Committee upon his or her death will include in his or her estate any property held in Trust because such member is deemed to have a general power of appointment within the meaning of § 2041 over property held in Trust.

+6. The basis of all community property in Trust on the date of the death of the Predeceased Grantor will receive an adjustment in basis to the fair market value of such property at the date of death of the Predeceased Grantor.

-Ruling 1
+RULING 1